itsLeonnnnn/MysticRealms/README.md

 When the player selects choice 3, he can heal himself with 15 replenishments of HP.
 The fight will continue until one side has won.
 ![enter image description here](https://i.imgur.com/ilvkH5l.png)

-Now we continue to play the game
+Now, we continue to play the game.
 ![enter image description here](https://i.imgur.com/wLjDFwU.png)

 When the player wins the fight, the screen below will be shown.
 Showing the information that the health has been replenished, the health potions have been refilled, and the player has collected the first item, a gold ingot.
-At the same time, the programme is saved successfully.
+At the same time, the game is saved successfully.
 ![enter image description here](https://i.imgur.com/mX2n6wj.png)

-Now we close the programme and reload the previous progress by entering number 2.
+Now we close the game and reload the previous progress by entering number 2.
 ![enter image description here](https://i.imgur.com/9o2wDWo.png)

 Now we have to move 7 steps accurately to prevent falling into a trap and continue the game in the meantime.